Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Results

 \section{Results}

-For the readers' convenience, we provide the salient results of this work before specifying our training routine in \seccref{sec:train} and providing mathematical details in \seccref{sec:response}.
+We examine how training information propagates across time and initial-condition classes in autoregressive PDE emulators, using influence-based diagnostics evaluated on held-out test data.
+Across architectures, physical observables, and datasets, we find that gradient responses are strongly localized in both time and class, with off-diagonal influence rapidly decaying, indicating that these models primarily learn time- and class-indexed update rules rather than a globally consistent dynamical operator.

-Test-data measurements of the two-time influence function \eqnref{eq:H_resp} for both a UNet and a ViT exhibit rapid temporal decay in the off-diagonal terms \figref{fig:heatmap}, which indicates that surrogate training constructs localized vector fields suitable only for interpolation within small neighborhoods of the training data sub-manifold, rather than the universally consistent function that is desired based on expectations stemming from our knowledge of the underlying governing equations.
-If such models were truly learning the solution operator to a PDE that lacks explicit time dependence, gradients derived from examples at a given time \(t\) would necessarily have a profound effect on the predictions at any other time \(\tau\), for we know that the true solution operator must take the same functional form at every point in phase space.
+Test-data measurements of the two-time influence function [see \autoref{eq:H_resp}] for both a UNet and a ViT tasked with emulating fluid flow exhibit rapid temporal decay in the off-diagonal terms [see \autoref{fig:heatmap_VC}], which indicates that surrogate training constructs localized vector fields suitable only for interpolation within small neighborhoods of the training data sub-manifold, rather than the universally consistent function that is desired based on expectations stemming from our knowledge of the underlying governing equations.
+If such models were truly learning the solution operator to a PDE that lacks explicit time dependence, gradients derived from examples at a given time would necessarily have a profound effect on the predictions at any other time, for we know that the true solution operator must be time-translation equivariant, taking the same functional form at every point in phase space.
+This superfluous time awareness presents across the entire training trajectory, demonstrating that our models did not learn the underlying solution operator.